 Potassium has significant importance in the body.
 Potassium plays a vital role in controlling fluid, handles cellular and electrical function in the body.
 It generates positive ion (cation) when it is dissolved in water and allows electricity to pass to perform various electrical functions.
 Due to this property, this mineral is categorized as electrolytes.

 According to research, most of the Potassium (approximately 98%) can be found in body cells, out of this, 80% is found in the muscle cell and rest 20% is found in bones, liver and blood cells.

 - Potassium helps in maintaining the fluid level in control and balance the effect of consuming too much sodium

 - Potassium is a very important mineral for the nerve system as nerve system transform messages between body and brain.

 - Potassium is important for smooth contraction of muscles and heartbeat

 - Potassium provides protection against stroke (stroke occurs due to lack of blood flow to the brain and can lead you toward sudden death).

 Source of potassium

-Potassium can be obtained from natural food diet like meat, fish and whole grain which are rich in potassium and low in sodium.
+Potassium can be obtained from a natural food diet like meat, fish and whole grain which are rich in potassium and low in sodium.
 These foods help in keeping blood pressure in control which increases by high consumption of foods.
-Bananas, citrus juices, tomatoes, potatoes and avocados are also good sources of getting potassium.
+Bananas, citrus juices, tomatoes, potatoes, and avocados are also good sources of getting potassium.

 Many studies have concluded that high dose of potassium in OTC supplements may damage your gut and may end your life by involving you in heart arrhythmia (a medical condition in which heartbeats don’t work properly and ultimately leads you toward death)